 Should I Become an Energy Attorney?

 Attorneys help individuals resolve legal disputes by researching laws, writing legal documents, representing clients before courts, arguing cases and negotiating settlements.
 Licensed attorneys can practice in any field of law.
 These particular lawyers choose to specialize in energy law.
+Getting into this career requires the completion of an undergraduate degree, graduate law degree and passing the bar exam.
 This work may become stressful when court appearances are necessary.